tachyonicClock/portfolio-site/content/posts/DBus.md

 method return time=1585631887.956799 sender=:1.761 -> destination=:1.78 serial=1193 reply_serial=242
 ```

 To recap.
-On the D-Bus processes are objects, with properties and methods.
+On the D-Bus, processes are objects, with properties and methods.
 Also on the D-Bus are signals that other processes can subscribe to.
-When the media key is pressed the gnome shell sends out a signal to its subscribers -- *"Hey everyone, someone pressed a key"*.
+When the media key is pressed the gnome-shell sends out a signal to its subscribers -- *"Hey everyone, someone pressed a key"*.
 One of its subscribers is responsible for interpreting that signal.
-In this case, it tells Spotify to skip a song using a method call -- *"Hey spotify, skip a song"*.
+In this case, it tells Spotify to skip a song using a method call -- *"Hey Spotify, skip a song"*.
 I encourage you to spend some time working out what is happening on your d-bus!
 For something I only recently discovered existed it sure does a bunch.

 (Most of the other output in the video is Spotify telling gnome to bring up a notification.
 It sends an image using a byte array and updates its own properties)